Basmala-mahmoud-Elshenawy/Cpp-Competitive-Programming/README.md

 ## 👩‍💻 About Me

-I'm **Salma Waleed**, a Computer Science student learning Competitive Programming and working on improving my problem-solving skills.
+I'm **Basmla Mahmoud Elshenawy**, a Computer Science student learning Competitive Programming and working on improving my problem-solving skills.

 ---